-The METRO network offers fast, frequent, all-day service, with light-rail trains on the Blue and Green lines and bus rapid transit service on the A and C lines.
+The METRO network offers fast, frequent, all-day service, with light rail trains on the Blue and Green lines and bus rapid transit service on the Orange and Red lines and the A and C lines.
 Pay before you board these lines that stop less often to keep you moving more.
+Learn more about the METRO network

-Northstar Commuter Rail service operates mainly during rush hours with six trips each direction each weekday, less frequently on weekends, and serves Vikings and Twins games.
+Northstar Commuter Rail service operates mainly during rush hours with two trips each direction each weekday; there is no weekend service.
 Northstar trains have onboard restrooms, work tables, power outlets and free Wi-Fi.
+Learn more about Northstar Commuter Rail

 Easy to pay

 On local buses, pay as you board with cash (exact fare only), the Metro Transit app or Go-To Cards.
 On METRO lines, buy a ticket from the machine on the platform with cash, credit or debit cards – just remember to pay before boarding.
-While onboard, be ready to show your proof of payment: your ticket, Metro Transit app or Go-To Card/pass.
+While onboard, be ready to show your proof of payment: your ticket or the Metro Transit app.
+Learn more about how to pay your fare

 Bring your bike!

 All Metro Transit buses and trains have free bike racks so you can pedal for part of your trip and ride for the rest.
-Each bus accommodates two bikes, there’s room for four bikes in every METRO rail car.
+Each bus accommodates two bikes; there’s room for four bikes in every METRO rail car.
+Find a bike locker

 Become a registered carpooler